Robinpig/Note/docs/CS/Java/JDK/Concurrency/ThreadPoolExecutor.md

 ## Introduction

+Executor is a simple standardized interface for defining custom thread-like subsystems, including thread pools, asynchronous I/O, and lightweight task frameworks.
+Depending on which concrete Executor class is being used, tasks may execute in a newly created thread, an existing task-execution thread, or the thread calling execute, and may execute sequentially or concurrently.

+ExecutorService provides a more complete asynchronous task execution framework.
+An ExecutorService manages queuing and scheduling of tasks, and allows controlled shutdown.
+The ScheduledExecutorService subinterface and associated interfaces add support for delayed and periodic task execution.
+ExecutorServices provide methods arranging asynchronous execution of any function expressed as Callable, the result-bearing analog of Runnable.
+A Future returns the results of a function, allows determination of whether execution has completed, and provides a means to cancel execution.
+A RunnableFuture is a Future that possesses a run method that upon execution, sets its results.

+### Implementation
+Classes ThreadPoolExecutor and ScheduledThreadPoolExecutor provide tunable, flexible thread pools.
+The Executors class provides factory methods for the most common kinds and configurations of Executors, as well as a few utility methods for using them.
+Other utilities based on Executors include the concrete class FutureTask providing a common extensible implementation of Futures, and ExecutorCompletionService, that assists in coordinating the processing of groups of asynchronous tasks.
+Class ForkJoinPool provides an Executor primarily designed for processing instances of ForkJoinTask and its subclasses.
+These classes employ a work-stealing scheduler that attains high throughput for tasks conforming to restrictions that often hold in computation-intensive parallel processing.

 ### Disadvantages of Unbounded Thread Creation
 - Thread lifecycle overhead
   Thread creation and teardown are not free.
 The actual overhead varies across platforms, but